jordz3/LoRa-Lab/README.md

 If you have a local deployment of Jupyter Notebook, skip this step.

-Navigate to: https://jupyter.org/try and select `Try Classic Notebook`
+Navigate to: https://jupyter.org/try and select `Try JupyterLab`

 **Creating a new Python 3 Notebook**